CFA Exam Day – 10 Key Tips

 - With some problems – especially those related to probability – you might get confused about what formula to use.
 In such cases simply jot down the possible formulas before you get too deep into the question.
 Then, based on the information provided, you can decide which formula to use.

 - Do not get hung up on any question.
-If a question is taking too much time simply bubble in what you think is the best answer, mark the question on the question paper, and move on.
+If a question is taking too much time simply pick the option that you think is the best, flag the question and move on.
 You can come back to such questions at the end if you have time.
 If you are spending too much time on a question that is probably because you don’t know the concept very well.
 It is much better to spend your time on questions that can solve more easily.

 - Try to get done with the exam with at least 15 minutes to spare.
-During this time make sure you’ve not made any systematic errors… such putting answers for question 11 – 19 in the space for questions 110 – 119.
-Also use this time to go over questions that you had issues with.
+During this time make sure you’ve not made any systematic errors.
+Also, use this time to go over questions that you had issues with.
 Often you can figure these questions out if you are not stressed about completing the exam.

 I’d love to hear from you after the exam.
 Please let me know how you did and whether you have any feedback on our exam prep materials.